mukatee/pypro/README.md

 Metrics
 -------
 Both the local version and the SNMP version support collecting various resource usage statistics from a system, such as
-- memory
+- Memory (including process level data for pypro-local)
-- CPU
+- CPU (including process level data for pypro-local)
-- network I/O
+- Network I/O (including process level data for pypro-local)
+- Anything else your device supports (for pypro-snmp)

-Fore more information, check the pages for the [Local](https://github.com/mukatee/pypro/blob/master/README_local.md) and [SNMP](https://github.com/mukatee/pypro/blob/master/README_snmp.md) versions.
+Fore more information on the exact metrics for each version, check the pages for the [Local](https://github.com/mukatee/pypro/blob/master/README_local.md) and [SNMP](https://github.com/mukatee/pypro/blob/master/README_snmp.md) versions.